Update: An updated version of this post is available on my main blog.

 Replace the trappings of the compliance classroom with student-created context, BYOD (Bring Your Own Device), and BYOC (Bring/Build Your Own Comfort).
-Let’s hit thrift stores, buy lumber, and turn the compliance classroom into something comfortable to a team of young minds given agency and open technology.
+Let’s hit thrift stores, buy lumber, and turn the compliance classroom into something psychologically safe and comfortable to a team of young minds given agency and open technology.

 The School User Experience